The Ultimate In Birding Tours

 The more open habitats around the lodge offer great birding as birds are abundant there.
 The important conservation measures taken by the local people have enabled the area’s rich avifauna to recuperate.
 Los Tarrales has shot to fame in recent times in the Guatemalan ornithological world as an amazing 400 bird species have been recorded in the reserve, so we are sure to be kept busy during our visit!

+Additional regional endemics we are likely to encounter in the Atitlan area include groups of bold Bushy-crested Jays playing hide-and-seek in the canopy and the lovely Blue-throated Motmot.
+We will also keep a lookout for the regionally endemic Hooded Grosbeak and Black-headed Siskin.
 We should also encounter the mexicanoides subspecies of the Northern Flicker, a good candidate for a split.
-We will also have our first chances to see some regional endemics with a slightly wider distribution such as the uncommon White-faced Quail-Dove, Emerald Toucanet, Velasquez’s Woodpecker, the scarce Chestnut-sided Shrike-Vireo, the handsome Black Thrush and the more common Grey Silky-flycatcher, while mixed flocks may well include Golden-olive and Hairy Woodpeckers, Rose-throated Becard, Band-backed Wren, White-naped Brushfinch and Rufous-capped Warbler.
+We will also have our first chances to see some regional endemics with a slightly wider distribution, such as the uncommon White-faced Quail-Dove, Emerald Toucanet, Velasquez’s Woodpecker, the scarce Chestnut-sided Shrike-Vireo, the handsome Black Thrush and the more common Grey Silky-flycatcher.

 We will also explore the lower slopes of Volcán Toliman.
-We will find ourselves at lower altitudes than other localities we have been in the Atitlan area and will notice the change in the species composition.
-We hope to connect here with the regionally endemic Bar-winged Oriole, while the restricted-range Rusty Sparrow will also attract our attention.
-We may well find other good birds like Grey-collared Becard and the much-wanted, regionally endemic Prevost’s Ground Sparrow.
+Here, we will find ourselves at lower altitudes and will notice the change in the species composition.
+We hope to connect here with the regionally endemic Bar-winged Oriole, while the range-restricted Rusty Sparrow will also attract our attention.
+We may well find other good birds like Grey-collared Becard and the regionally endemic Prevost’s Ground Sparrow.
 We will also keep a lookout for the attractive Lesser Roadrunner.

 The lake itself is not of great interest these days, so we will only make a short stop to look for such widespread wetland species as Blue-winged Teal, Redhead, Lesser Scaup, Green, Great Blue and Little Blue Herons, Snowy Egret, Purple and Common Gallinules, American Coot, Spotted Sandpiper and Laughing Gull.

-Guatemala: Day 6 After some final birding in the Atitlan area, we have a fairly long drive to the western part of the country.
+After some final birding in the Atitlan area, we have a fairly long drive to the western part of the country.
 Our destination is the town of Sibinal, located on the slope of the famous Volcán Tacaná, where we will stay for two nights.
 At 4060m (13,321ft), the volcano is the second-highest peak in Central America and is shared between Guatemala and Mexico.

-We will also have our first opportunity to see such highland specialities as Amethyst-throated and Garnet-throated Hummingbirds and the restricted-range Singing Quail.
+We will also have our first opportunity to see such highland specialities as Highland Guan, Amethyst-throated and Garnet-throated Hummingbirds, the Central American form of the Steller’s Jay and the range-restricted Singing Quail.
+Other likely species include Vaux’s Swift, Red-billed Pigeon, Northern Tufted and Pine Flycatchers, Yellow-backed Oriole and Yellow Grosbeak.

 We will keep our fingers crossed today, as the rare and highly desired Maroon-chested Ground Dove occurs in the area and is sometimes seen here.
 This very secretive species remains one of the most special Neotropical birds that few birders have observed!

-Afterwards, we shall transfer to our next destination, Huehuetenango, where we will spend two nights.
+We will commence our explorations this afternoon.
 Although we remain at high altitudes, we will notice a great change in habitat, with pine-forested slopes and some spectacular open savanna in the highest areas.

-During our stay at Huehuetenango, we will also explore a temperate cloud forest at Puerta del Cielo.
-We have yet another chance to catch up on any highland specialities we might have missed, including the sometimes tricky Garnet-throated Hummingbird, and we should encounter a great number of migratory wood warblers including Black-throated Green, Hermit, MacGillivray’s and Red-faced Warblers.
+We will have yet another chance to catch up on any highland specialities we might have missed, including the sometimes tricky Garnet-throated Hummingbird, and we should encounter a good number of migratory wood warblers, including Black-throated Green, Hermit and MacGillivray’s Warblers and, with luck, Red-faced Warbler.

-Afterwards, we will return to Guatemala City for an overnight stay.
+After some final birding in the Huehuetenango region, we will return to Guatemala City for an overnight stay.

-Guatemala: Day 12 Our Guatemala birding tour ends this morning at Guatemala City.
+Our Guatemala birding tour ends this morning at Guatemala City.
 Our hotel provides an airport shuttle service.

 TIKAL EXTENSION

-Guatemala (Tikal): Day 2 This morning we will catch a flight to the town of Flores in northern Guatemala, situated by the shores of the Petén Itzá lake.
-We will arrive at the impressively named ‘Mundo Maya International Airport’ which only has a few flights a day and almost all are domestic ones!
+The extension will begin this morning at Guatemala City Airport.
+From there, we will catch a flight to the town of Flores in northern Guatemala, situated by the shores of the Petén Itzá lake.
+We will arrive at the impressively named ‘Mundo Maya International Airport’, which only has a few flights a day, and almost all are domestic ones!

 In the Tikal region, we will be birding in the largest remaining lowland broadleaf deciduous rainforest north of the Amazon basin, where no fewer than 400 bird species have been recorded.
 Some of the sensational Tikal temples, which rise higher than the tops of the surrounding forest canopy, were the tallest buildings in the New World until the 19th century.
-The natural ambience of Tikal remains as pristine as it has been for hundreds of years and there is no doubt that it will be a memorable experience to search for birds in such an extraordinary and historic place!
+The natural ambience of Tikal remains as pristine as it has been for hundreds of years, and there is no doubt that it will be a memorable experience to search for birds in such an extraordinary and historic place!

 We will start birding early in the morning, when the sunlight first starts to catch the sides of the imposing pyramids, offering a very atmospheric background as we seek out regionally endemic species.

-Undoubtedly the most important target we will encounter in this breathtaking site will be the bizarre-looking Ocellated Turkey.
-This sought-after species is restricted to the Yucatan Peninsula and we should enjoy multiple sightings as these turkeys are ridiculously tame at Tikal.
+Undoubtedly, the most important target we will encounter in this breathtaking site will be the bizarre-looking Ocellated Turkey.
+This sought-after species is restricted to the Yucatan Peninsula, and we should enjoy multiple sightings as these turkeys are ridiculously tame at Tikal.

 Though they are more widespread, other charismatic species of the Tikal area include White-necked and White-whiskered Puffbirds, Rufous-tailed Jacamar, the good-looking Pale-billed Woodpecker, the beautiful Keel-billed Toucan and the charismatic White-collared and Red-capped Manakins (which give away their presence by the clicking noises made by their wings).
+While walking the forest trails, we will also hope to come across the spectacular Great Curassow.

-A host of tyrant flycatchers inhabits the Tikal area and we will look for the scarce Yellow-bellied Tyrannulet, Slaty-headed Tody-Flycatcher, Ochre-bellied Flycatcher, the tiny Stub-tailed Spadebill, the charismatic Rufous Piha, the canopy-dwelling Bright-rumped Atilla, Northern Shiffornis and Tropical Royal Flycatcher.
+A host of tyrant flycatchers inhabits the Tikal area, and we will look for the scarce Yellow-bellied Tyrannulet, Slaty-headed Tody-Flycatcher, Ochre-bellied Flycatcher, the tiny Stub-tailed Spadebill, the charismatic Rufous Piha, the canopy-dwelling Bright-rumped Atilla, Northern Shiffornis and Tropical Royal Flycatcher.

 We will also visit an abandoned airstrip, where a swampy area should deliver the extraordinary Boat-billed Heron (formerly considered a monotypic family) roosting in the dense vegetation, the range-restricted Ruddy Crake (easier to hear than see), the range-restricted Russet-naped Wood Rail and the monotypic Limpkin.
+Nearby drier habitat holds Thicket Tinamou (another one that is much easier to hear than see), Ruddy Quail-Dove, Short-billed and Scaled Pigeons, Blue Ground Dove, the uncommon Pheasant Cuckoo, Canivet’s Emerald and the range-restricted Northern Bentbill.

-Passerines include Great Antshrike, the glorious Piratic Flycatcher, the stunning Vermillion Flycatcher, Sepia-capped, Scissor-tailed and Fork-tailed Flycatchers, Couch’s Kingbird, White-eyed and Mangrove Vireos, Carolina Wren, White-breasted Wood Wren, Blue-grey Gnatcatcher, Grey Catbird, Brown and Green Jays, Montezuma Oropendola, Black-cowled Oriole, Dickcissel, Eastern Meadowlark, Red-winged Blackbird, Bananaquit, Green Honeycreeper, Olive-backed Euphonia, Northern Waterthrush, Grey-crowned Yellowthroat, Golden-winged, Kentucky and Hooded Warblers, American Redstart, Tropical Parula, Golden-hooded and Grey-headed Tanagers, Red-crowned Ant Tanager, Blue Bunting, Blue Grosbeak, Thick-billed Seed Finch and Yellow-faced Grassquit.
+Passserines include Great Antshrike, the glorious Piratic Flycatcher, the stunning Vermillion Flycatcher, Sepia-capped, Scissor-tailed and Fork-tailed Flycatchers, Couch’s Kingbird, White-eyed and Mangrove Vireos, Carolina Wren, White-breasted Wood Wren, Blue-grey Gnatcatcher, Grey Catbird, Brown and perhaps Green Jays, Montezuma Oropendola, Black-cowled Oriole, Dickcissel, Eastern Meadowlark, Red-winged Blackbird, Bananaquit, Green Honeycreeper, Olive-backed Euphonia, Northern Waterthrush, Grey-crowned Yellowthroat, Golden-winged, Kentucky and Hooded Warblers, American Redstart, Tropical Parula, Golden-hooded and Grey-headed Tanagers, Red-crowned Ant Tanager, Blue Bunting, Blue Grosbeak, Thick-billed Seed Finch and Yellow-faced Grassquit.

 HONDURAS EXTENSION

-Honduras: Day 1 Our Honduras birding tour extension begins with a morning flight from Guatemala City to San Pedro Sula in northwestern Honduras.
+Our Honduras birding tour extension begins with a morning flight from Guatemala City to San Pedro Sula in northwestern Honduras.

-From there we head eastwards into the mountains until we reach the remote town of La Unión in the Olancho district.
-We will spend two nights here and we should arrive in time for some initial exploration.
+From there, we head eastwards into the mountains until we reach the remote town of La Unión in the Olancho district.
+We will spend two nights here, and we should arrive in time for some initial exploration.

-Our two most important targets today will be two near-endemics; Green-breasted Mountaingem and Red-throated Parakeet.
+Our two most important targets today will be two near-endemics: Green-breasted Mountaingem and Red-throated Parakeet.

-Restricted-range specialities of only slightly wider distribution include Lesson’s Motmot and Slate-colored Solitaire.
+Range-restricted specialities of only slightly wider distribution include Lesson’s Motmot and Slate-colored Solitaire.

-Honduras: Day 3 After some final birding around La Unión, we will travel westwards to the Lake Yojoa region for an overnight stay.
+After some final birding around La Unión, we will travel westwards to the Lake Yojoa region for an overnight stay.

-Honduras: Day 4 Our reason for coming to the Lake Yojoa area is to use it as a base to visit a surviving area of dry woodland and cacti amongst pastures that hold the rare and endangered Honduran Emerald.
+Our reason for coming to the Lake Yojoa area is to use it as a base to visit a surviving area of dry woodland and cacti amongst pastures that hold the rare and endangered Honduran Emerald.
 This mega target, which is the country’s sole endemic, is straightforward to find in this area.

 Other species in this unusual and rapidly declining habitat (which is being progressively cleared for ranching) include Lesser Roadrunner and, with a bit of luck, the shy Lesser Ground Cuckoo.